Jeffrey-S-Smith/c-tic-tac-toe/README.md

 ## C++ Tic Tac Toe Game project

 Tic Tac Toe is an integral part of our childhood memories.
 It is a fun game consisting of two players who battle each other using Xs and Os.
-If you program it correctly, you can have fun playing it on your PC with your friends again.